Home Resources Blog

 Funding: An important performance metric is whether a company will go on to raise an additional round of funding, from seed stage to series A. A seed investment of at least $1.5 million is an early indicator of a company’s future success.
 Those with less than $1.5 million tend not to raise the additional funding needed to be successful.

 Digital footprint: Probably the most extensive source of information, especially for B2C companies, is a company’s digital footprint.
-Twitter, Facebook, web traffic, and so on, can provide useful insights for investors.
-By identifying keywords that express positive or negative sentiments, a VC can rank each company’s public sentiment quantitatively.
-The VC can set an alert to notify the VC of any “sentiment-changing” events.
+Linkedin, Facebook, web traffic, and so on, can provide useful insights for investors.
+By identifying keywords that express positive or negative sentiments, it's possible to rank each company’s public sentiment quantitatively.
+Venture Capitalists can then set alerts if there are any “sentiment-changing” events.

-Financial information: Analytics have enabled VCs to examine traditional financial sources and discover insights deep within central bank reports and the company earning statements.
+Financial information: Analytics has enabled VCs to examine traditional financial sources and discover insights deep within central bank reports and the company earning statements to enhance the due diligence and obtain a clear understanding a startup’s valuation, market position and growth potential.

 3.What KPIs should be set for the new company?

-Once a VC has made an investment, they put in benchmarks to track it’s performance.
-It’s fairly straightforward to determine the value of an established company by its profits and cash flow.
-However, VCs then establish specific metrics for their startup investments.
-This enables the VC to keep an eye on the meaningful numbers to make sure the business is heading in the right direction.
+Once a venture capital investment has been made, the business model includes benchmarks to track the start-ups performance.
+The VC establishes specific metrics for their startup investments to make sure the portfolio company is heading in the right direction.
 This way the VC can quickly diagnose and resolve any potential problems before they become real issues.
 The most common key performance indicators (KPIs) include:

 • MMR: Monthly Recurring Revenue